Fargo (1996 film): Filming

-The Lakeside Club, where Marge interviewed the two call girls, was a family restaurant—now closed—in Mahtomedi, Minnesota.
-The kidnappers' Moose Lake hideout actually stood on the shore of Square Lake, near May, Minnesota.
+The strip club where Marge interviews the two call girls was two separate locations.
+Its exterior was the Lakeside Club in Mahtomedi, Minnesota, and interior the Loch Ness Lounge in Houlton, Wisconsin.
+The kidnappers' Moose Lake hideout stood on the shore of Square Lake, near May, Minnesota.
 The cabin was relocated to Barnes, Wisconsin, in 2002.
-The Edina police station where the interior police headquarters scenes were filmed is still in operation, but has been completely rebuilt.
+The Edina police station where the interior police headquarters scenes were filmed is still in operation but has been completely rebuilt.
 The Carlton Celebrity Room was an actual venue in Bloomington, Minnesota, and José Feliciano did once appear there, but it had been closed for almost ten years when filming began.
 The Feliciano scene was shot at the Chanhassen Dinner Theatre in Chanhassen, near Minneapolis.
 The ransom drop was filmed in two adjacent parking garages on South 8th Street in downtown Minneapolis.
-Scenes in the Lundegaards' kitchen were shot in a private home on Pillsbury Avenue in Minneapolis, and the house where Mr. Mohra described the "funny looking little guy" to police is in Hallock, in northwest Minnesota.
+Scenes in the Lundegaards' kitchen were shot in a private home on Pillsbury Avenue in Minneapolis, and the house where Mr. Mohra describes the "funny looking little guy" to police is in Hallock, in northwest Minnesota.
 The motel "outside of Bismarck", where the police finally catch up with Jerry, is the Hitching Post Motel in Forest Lake, north of Minneapolis.

-While none of Fargo was actually filmed in Fargo, the Fargo-Moorhead Convention & Visitors Bureau exhibits original script copies and several props used in the film, including the wood chipper prop.
-After the movie's release, by some accounts, Brainerd was invaded by shovel-toting moviegoers searching for the buried ransom cash, inspired by the spurious "based-on-a-true-story" announcement in the opening credits.
-In 2001, a Japanese woman named Takako Konishi was found frozen to death near Detroit Lakes, Minnesota.
-A rumor emerged that she had been searching for the buried money, but her death was actually ruled a suicide.
+While none of Fargo was filmed in Fargo, the Fargo-Moorhead Convention & Visitors Bureau exhibits original script copies and several props used in the film, including the wood chipper prop.